Do you have balance problems?

 No, I did not want to get that call.
 When he came home one day and told me he had fallen, I was officially from then on a nervous wreck.
 I only relaxed when I picked him up and saw that he was still in one piece.

-One thing I never do anymore is take my or Cir's balance for granted.
+One thing I never do anymore is take Cir's stability or my ability to hold him up, for granted.
 I used to run up behind him, tackle him, and give him a big hug.
-We do hug now, just more carefully.
+We do hug now, just much more carefully.
 We make sure Cir is either sitting or standing near something just in case.

 I sometimes miss the spontaneity we once had.
 But we still have fun.
 We laugh about everything, including the times we almost lose our balance.

 Laughter is a very important part of managing and dealing with the challenges of MS. And we do it often.
 Hey, life's too short to spend it being angry or upset.